cavargar/legacy_cv_page/index.md

 - Biological data analysis through mathematical frameworks such as those used in machine learning (PCA, Tensor analysis, etc.)
 - Mathematical modeling, using frameworks like ordinary differential equations (ODE), stochastic processes (hybrid systems, markov processes, SDEs).

 Biological problems I'm passionate by range from the study of interactions between hosts and pathogens at inter-cellular level, to the dynamics of a given molecule at the single-cell level.
+[Please see my full cv.](https://github.com/cavargar/cavargar.github.io/raw/master/cv.pdf)

 ## Research